nexusformat/definitions/manual/source/index.rst

    :PDF:
       http://download.nexusformat.org/doc/NeXusManual.pdf

-   A very brief overview is also available (separate from the manual).
+   A very brief overview (title: *NeXus for the Impatient*) is also available (separate from the manual).

    :HTML:
       http://download.nexusformat.org/doc/impatient